DanalEstes/DuetLapse/README.md

 ```

 ## Usage Notes

+This script is in rapid development, and runnith ./DuetLapse.py -h is likely to give more recent usage information.

 The only required flag is -duet to specify the printer to which the script will connect.
 If not specified, camera defaults to "USB" and detection defaults to "layer".
 Example:
 ```